People

 nikole.babcock@uconn.edu

-I am a first-year PhD student in the Human Development and Family Sciences department.
-My research interests broadly include SGM health disparities, sexual authenticity and intimacy, and research that promotes positive sexuality and relationships.
-I am also interested in exploring how health care accessibility impacts physical and mental wellbeing in SGM adolescents and emerging adults.
+I am a second-year PhD student in the Department of Human Development and Family Sciences.
+My research interests broadly include SGM health disparities, sexual authenticity and sexual communication, and sexual violence among emerging adults.
+I am particularly interested in research that promotes positive sexuality and healthy relationships.

 Alexander Del Farno (he/him)